برجاء الإنتظار ...

 Amoxicillin/clavulanic acid should be used with caution in patients with evidence of hepatic impairment (see sections 4.2, 4.3 and 4.8).

-shortly after treatment but in some cases may not become apparent until several weeks after treatment has ceased.
+Hepatic events have been reported predominantly in males and elderly patients and may be associated with prolonged treatment.
+These events have been very rarely reported in children.
+In all populations, signs and symptoms usually occur during or shortly after treatment but in some cases may not become apparent until several weeks after treatment has ceased.
 These are usually reversible.
 Hepatic events may be severe and in extremely rare circumstances, deaths have been reported.
 These have almost always occurred in patients with serious underlying disease or taking concomitant medications known to have the potential for hepatic effects (see section 4.8).

 Periodic assessment of organ system functions, including renal, hepatic and haematopoietic function is advisable during prolonged therapy.

 Prolongation of prothrombin time has been reported rarely in patients receiving amoxicillin/clavulanic acid.
 Appropriate monitoring should be undertaken when anticoagulants are prescribed concomitantly.
-Adjustments in the dose of oral anticoagulants may be necessary to maintain the desired level of anticoagulation (see section 4.5 and 4.8).
+Adjustments in the dose of oral anticoagulants may be necessary to maintain the desired level of anticoagulation (see sections 4.5 and 4.8).

 In patients with renal impairment, the dose should be adjusted according to the degree of impairment (see section 4.2).

-During treatment with amoxicillin, enzymatic glucose oxidase methods should be used whenever testing for the presence of glucose in urine because false positive results may occur with non-enzymatic methods.
+During treatment with amoxicillin, enzymatic glucose oxidase methods should be used whenever testing for the presence of glucose in urine because false positive results may occur with nonenzymatic methods.

 There have been reports of positive test results using the Bio-Rad Laboratories Platelia Aspergillus EIA test in patients receiving amoxicillin/clavulanic acid who were subsequently found to be free of Aspergillus infection.
 Cross-reactions with non-Aspergillus polysaccharides and polyfuranoses with Bio-Rad Laboratories Platelia Aspergillus EIA test have been reported.
-Therefore, positive test results in patients receiving amoxicillin/clavulanic acid should be interpreted cautiously and confirmed by other diagnostic methods.

 Oral anticoagulants

 Oral anticoagulants and penicillin antibiotics have been widely used in practice without reports of interaction.
 However, in the literature there are cases of increased international normalised ratio in patients maintained on acenocoumarol or warfarin and prescribed a course of amoxicillin.
 If co-administration is necessary, the prothrombin time or international normalised ratio should be carefully monitored with the addition or withdrawal of amoxicillin.
-Moreover, adjustments in the dose of oral anticoagulants may be necessary (see sections 4.4 and 4.8).
+Moreover, adjustments in the dose of oral anticoagulants may be necessary (see section 4.4 and 4.8).

 Methotrexate